-"Weasley, Ron Weasley," he replied, not quite sure what to make of Slughorn, though he was pretty much of the opinion that anyone would be preferable to Snape.
+"Weasley, Ron Weasley," he replied, not quite sure what to make of Slughorn, though he was pretty much of the opinion that anyone had to be preferable to Snape.

-"Well, Mr Weasley, as you can see, I have brewed three example potions earlier.
+"Well, Mr Weasley, as you can see, I have brewed three example potions.
 Perhaps you can identify at least one of these?"
 Slughorn instructed, waving a stubby hand in the direction of three cauldrons on a desk at the front of the room.

 Ron grumbled under his breath but got up from his seat when Hermione gave him a rather hard nudge to the ribs with her elbow.
-He shoved his hands into his pockets and scowled as he went up to the front and peered into the first Cauldron, his disgruntled expression softening slightly as he examined the contents.
+He shoved his hands into his pockets and scowled as he stomped up to the front and peered into the first Cauldron, his disgruntled expression softening slightly as he examined the contents.

 "Yes, very good, Mr Weasley," Slughorn said a little pompously, eyeing Ron's uniform to identify which house he belonged to.
 "Five points to Gryffindor, I think.
 And the other two?" he asked eagerly.

-"Ermmm..."
-Ron mumbled, as he peered into the next cauldron.
+"Errr..."
+Ron mumbled vaguely, as he peered into the next cauldron with bemusement.

 "I can't believe Dumbledore has just replaced Professor Snape," Draco grumbled quietly to Harry, as Ron dithered at the front of the class.

-"Well I guess he had to get classes going again," Harry whispered back with a shrug of his shoulders.
+"Well I guess he did have to get classes going again," Harry whispered back with a shrug of his shoulders.
 "I'm sure this is just a temporary thing, like when Grubbly-Plank teaches Care of Magical Creatures."

 "I hope so.
 I don't like him," Draco said bluntly, narrowing his eyes at the teacher, who was now giving Ron several clues to try and help him guess, looking a little disappointed that Ron hadn't got it as quickly as the first.